This subject offers an introduction to Discrete Mathematics

 Midterm questions will typically be variations of prior problems from class and psets.
 The best way to prepare is to review the published solutions of these problems.
 Each exam focuses on material not covered by prior exams; midterms will not cover material introduced the day before the exam.
 A single two-sided crib sheet is allowed for each midterm.

-There will be a three hour final exam during exam period.
+There will be a three hour final exam on Monday, December 18, 9AM-noon, at the Johnson Track.
 The final counts for 25% of the overall class grade.

 The final exam will cover the entire subject with somewhat greater emphasis on material not covered by the midterms.
 Most exam questions will be variants of problems assigned during the term (pset, class, midterm, and online).
 It may include a few questions which combine topics that were originally covered separately.
 A pair of two-sided crib sheets (total: 4 sides) are allowed for the final.